 In the Northern/Central Collection System, the three pump chambers (PC-1A, PC-2A, and PC-3A) each contain two Gorman-Rupp pumps (Model S2B65-E2).
-These pumps are rated at 50 gpm @ 35 total dynamic head (TDH).
+These pumps are rated at 50 gallons per minute (GPM) @ 35 total dynamic head (TDH).
 The pumps operate on an as needed basis (individually or simultaneously).

 In the Southern Collection System, MH-7 and MH-8 each hold one Gorman-Rupp pump (Model S2B65-E2).
-These pumps are rated at 100 gpm @ 40 TDH.
+These pumps are rated at 100 GPM @ 40 TDH.
 Pump Chamber 3 contains two Gorman-Rupp pumps (Model S2B65-E2).
-These pumps are each rated at 50 gpm @ 50 TDH.
-The pumps operate on an as needed basis (individually or simultaneously).
+These pumps are each rated at 50 GPM @ 50 TDH.
+The pumps operate on an as-needed basis (individually or simultaneously).

-There is one pump station associated with the DCF.
-Water collected from the DCF drains to a 10,000 gallon underground storage tank (UST).
-The UST, or pump chamber #4, contains a Groman-Rupp stainless steel vertical sump pump (Model S2B65-E3, 2 hp, 115 v, 3,450 rpm), which pumps the water to PC3A.
-A second pump station for the DCF (MH-6B) is no longer in service and has been removed.
+There are two pump stations associated with the DCF.
+Water collected from the DCF drains to pump station #3 at MH-6B.
+From there, the water is pumped via a 2-inch diameter high-density polyethylene (HDPE) forcemain to a 10,000-gallon underground storage tank (UST) or pump chamber #4.
+Both pump stations contain a Gorman-Rupp stainless steel vertical sump pump (Model S2B65-E2, 2 horsepower [hp], 115 volt, 3,450 rotations per minute [rpm]).
+Water from pump chamber #4 is pumped to PC-3A via a 6-inch diameter HDPE forcemain.

 Water is also collected in a grated trench surrounding the drum barn.
 A trench also runs through the middle of the drum barn.
 This trench empties into a sump outside and adjacent to the drum barn.
-The sump houses duplex Gorman-Rupp stainless steel (Model S2B65-E2) submersible pumps (2hp, 115 volt, 3,450 rpm).
-These pumps pump the water to PC3A.
+The sump houses duplex Gorman-Rupp stainless steel (Model S2B65-E2) submersible pumps (2 hp, 115 volt, 3,450 rpm).
+These pumps pump the water to PC-3A, via a 4-inch diameter HDPE forcemain.